 - 1. Remove any loads from the receptacles. - 2.
-Switch the individual circuit breakers for each light to the "OFF/O" position. - 3.
-Switch the main circuit breaker to the "OFF/O" position. - 4.
-Turn the Engine Start switch to the "OFF" position.
+Switch the individual circuit breakers for each light and each receptacle to the OFF (O) position. - 3.
+Switch the main circuit breaker to the OFF (O) position. - 4.
+Turn the Control Power switch to the OFF (O) position.